Python API¶

 - find_tasks(task_path_hash_keys)¶

-Find all tasks given by their path hash keys
+- Find all tasks given by their path hash keys - Parameters

 - Returns